 Chris is a board member of the Frances Hesselbein Leadership Institute (formerly the Peter F. Drucker Foundation for Nonprofit Management).
 He has attended and been involved with the TED Conference since 1994 and helped launch TEDTalks, which have been viewed over a billion times.
 Chris is a co-inventor of two US Patents for listing goods for sale.

 Bob is a columnist, critic, broadcaster, author and lecturer who has devoted his career to the media and marketing landscape.
-A MediaPost editor-at-large, he previously spent 25 years as the advertising critic for Advertising Age.
-For the past 15 years has been co-host of public radio's “On The Media.”
+For the past 17 years has been co-host of public radio's “On The Media.”
 A recipient of many journalism awards, including the Peabody, he is the author of five books and has lectured in 37 countries on six continents.
 A visiting lecturer at the University of Pennsylvania, he is also a senior fellow at the Wharton School's SEI Center for Advanced Studies in Management.
-His seminal 2007 book, The Chaos Scenario, preciently described the apocalyptic disruptions of the media economy in the digital age,
+His seminal 2007 book, The Chaos Scenario, presciently described the apocalyptic disruptions of the media economy in the digital age.

 PHOTO: Michael Albans